MOW Scheduler History

 Our local Meals on Wheels organization delivers meals 5 days a week on around 30 different routes (jobs) each day, adding up to around 150 total shifts or slots a week.
 Some of the jobs may require multiple people with different responsibilities or skills (positions).
 For example, a delivery route may require one “driver” and one or more additional “servers” to help carry the meals.
 As you can already guess, keeping track of which shifts and which positions are filled with the required number of volunteers is a large task.

 Many volunteers make a commitment to drive (or serve) the same route every week, or at least once a month.
 We call these ongoing assignments.
 But not all shifts have an ongoing assignment, and sometimes the regular person is on vacation, or sick, so that slot needs to be filled.
-We call a one-time ad-hoc assignment to a position a One-time.
+We call a one-time ad-hoc assignment to a position a one-time assignment.

 When a position in an upcoming shift is open, the volunteer coordinator needs to figure out who may be available to fill it.
 Since it takes a while to learn a route, it's preferable to fill an open shift with someone who is familiar with that route.
 Given the size of the volunteer roster and the number of routes, finding the right people to call is also a complex task.